 The new Pharaoh undoubtedly conferring with his ministers and counselors took severe measures to eliminate the increasing influence and population of the Hebrews.
 So, he decided to enslave the Hebrews and subjugate them before they grew too powerful that they could not control.

 The Pharaoh had a shrewd political plan to avoid the danger of revolution and the possibility that the Israelites might make common cause with his enemies, the Hyksos, and then leave Egypt.
 It perhaps was not so much the defeat of his kingdom which he feared as an alliance with his foes.

 Among the Hebrews were many skilled workmen, and Pharaoh therefore planned to keep them as slaves that he might use them on his different construction developments.
 So, Pharaoh minimized the freedom of the Hebrews, put heavy taxes on them, and enlisted their men into compulsory labor under the supervision of cruel taskmasters.

 “Therefore they set taskmasters over them to afflict them with their burdens.
-And they built for Pharaoh supply cities, Pithom and Raamses“ (v.
-11).
+And they built for Pharaoh supply cities, Pithom and Raamses“ (Exodus 1:11).
 Thus, the Israelites had to build cities, Egyptian shrines, work in the excavations, and hew stones or make bricks and tiles.
 But the more the Egyptians burdened them, the more the children of Israel increased and multiplied.
-“And they were in dread of the children of Israel“ (v.
-12).
+“And they were in dread of the children of Israel“ (verse 12).

 Pharaoh’s initial plan did not achieve its purpose.
 The Hebrews increased in numbers equal to the degree of oppression, and the Egyptians were naturally intimidated at such extraordinary growth.
 It became apparent that persecution and trials could not stop the purpose of God, and actions intended to destroy His people proved to be a source of greater strength.